bpbpublications/Python-for-DevOps/README.md

-# DevOps for Python
+# Python for DevOps
- DevOps for Python, by BPB Publications
+ Python for DevOps, by BPB Publications